phpstan/phpstan/.github/ISSUE_TEMPLATE/Support_question.md

 ---
 name: Support question ❓
-about: This is a great place to ask support questions.
-The community is eager to answer them!
+about: Please [open a new discussion](https://github.com/phpstan/phpstan/discussions/new?category=support) instead.
+Thank you.
 ---

 # Support question